chris-view/firstbank-pretest/README.md

 # FirstBank Pretest
-A responsive homepage optimized to be reponsive across mobile, desktop and tablets.
+A homepage optimized to be reponsive across mobile, desktop and tablets.

 ## Stack Used for this project
 - CMS: Wordpress